lmu-osc/Introduction-Simulations-in-R/check-alpha.md

 ***

 **YOUR TURN:**
-Figure out how to do a t test in R
+Figure out how to do a t-test in R
-Generate two vectors of 10 values drawn from N(0,1) and compare them with a t test
+Generate two vectors of 10 values drawn from N(0,1) and compare them with a t-test
 Figure out how to extract the p-value from that object (explore your R object with the functions `str` or `names`)
-Write a function simT that generates two vectors of `n` random normals, compare them with a t test and return the p-value
+Write a function simT that generates two vectors of `n` random normals, compare them with a t-test and return the p-value
 Repeat with `nrep`=20 and draw a histogram for `n`=10
 Repeat with `nrep`=100 and draw a histogram for `n`=10

 ***

-**p-values of t tests comparing means from 20 or 100 sims N(0,1) with n=10**
+**p-values of t-tests comparing means from 20 or 100 sims N(0,1) with n=10**
 <br/>
 <img src="./assets/ttest-changing-nrep.png" width="500">
 <br/>